Sora (Kingdom Hearts): Characteristics

 Sora appears as a boy with spiky brown-hair who, when first introduced, wears a red shirt, red pants, and a white and blue jacket covered by keychains.
-Upon traveling to certain worlds, Sora's appearance is altered by Donald Duck's magic to adapt to different environments and keep his origin from another world a secret; for example, he turns into a merman in underwater environments.
-After undergoing significant growth in Kingdom Hearts II, Sora is provided with a new, black outfit by Flora, Fauna and Merryweather.
+Upon traveling to certain worlds, Sora's appearance is altered by Donald Duck's magic to adapt to different environments and keep his origin from another world a secret; for example, he turns into a merman in Atlantica.
+After undergoing significant growth in Kingdom Hearts II, Sora is provided with a new, black outfit by Flora, Fauna, and Merryweather.
 When battling, Sora's outfit can change into other designs depending on the player's choices.
-The primary form of Sora's Keyblade is the Kingdom Key (キングダムチェーン, Kingudamu Chēn), but through the use of in-game keychains, the Keyblade can assume a variety of unique forms.
-During Kingdom Hearts II, Sora dual-wields Keyblades, their forms depending on the player's use of keychains.
+The primary form of Sora's Keyblade is the Kingdom Key (キングダムチェーン, Kingudamu Chēn), but through the use of in-game keychains, the Keyblade can assume various unique forms.
+During Kingdom Hearts II, Sora dual-wields Keyblades, with their forms depending on the player's use of keychains.

 Across the series, Sora is depicted as a cheerful teenager who cherishes his friendships and relies on them for his strength.
 As a result, several of Sora's enemies use his friends as bait to use the Keyblade for their purposes.
 During the first game, it is discovered that Sora was not meant to wield the Keyblade, which only chooses him in the absence of its intended owner, Riku.
 However, Sora's greater strength of heart causes the Keyblade to reject Riku in favor of Sora.